Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Model

 We showcase our algorithm by parametrizing $f_\theta$ with a vanilla RNN model, as an abstraction of PFC (although note applicability to any neural network architecture).
 Pre-activation of the RNN neurons $v(t)$ evolve in time as follows (bias terms excluded for clarity):

-Where v is the pre-nonlinearity activations, $\phi$ is a relu activation function, $W^r$ is the recurrent weight matrix, $i$ is the input to the network and $W^{in}$ are the input weights, $\mathbf{z}$ is the latent embedding vector (representing the thalamus), and $W^{z}$ are the weights from the latent embedding initialized from a Bernoulli distribution $w_{i,j} \sim {B}( p=0.5 )$ and kept fixed.
-These projections had a multiplicative effect, consistent with disinhibitory thalamocortical projections \citep{schmitt_thalamic_2017}.
-Network output $\mathbf{\hat{y}}$ was a linear layer projection from the RNN neurons
+Where v is the pre-nonlinearity activations, $\phi$ is a relu activation function, $W^r$ is the recurrent weight matrix, $\mathbf{x}(t)$ is the input to the network at time t, $W^{in}$ are the input weights, $\mathbf{z}$ is the latent embedding vector (representing the thalamus), and $W^{z}$ are the weights from the latent embedding initialized from a Bernoulli distribution $w_{i,j} \sim {B}( p=0.5 )$ (or a rectified Gaussian).
+These projections had a multiplicative effect, consistent with amplifying thalamocortical projections \citep{schmitt_thalamic_2017}.
+Network output $\mathbf{\hat{y}}$ was a projection layer from the RNN neurons

-When task identifiers $i^t$ were available they were input directly to the latent embedding $\mathbf{z}$ ($\mathbf{z}=i^t$) vector as one-hot encoded vectors.
+When task identifiers $i^k$ were available they were input directly to the latent embedding $\mathbf{z}$ ($\mathbf{z}=i^k$) vector as one-hot encoded vectors.
 When task identifiers were not available, $\mathbf{z}$ was set to a uniform value.
-The set of RNN weights $RNN_{\theta} =$ \{$W^r, W^{in}, W^{out}$\} were trainable whereas the weights from the latent embedding $W^z$ were kept fixed.
+The mean squared error loss was used for both latent and weight updates.